 A nomination packet consists of the following:

-- Unsuccessful nominations are carried over for one selection cycle (two years).
+Unsuccessful nominations are carried over for one selection cycle (two years).
 Nominators are responsible for updating their nomination if they so desire.
-The deadline for updating will be the same as the deadline for nominations.
+The deadline for updating is the same as the deadline for nominations.